zmei-framework/generator/docs/basics.rst

       Applying hotel.0001_initial...
 OK

 .. note::
-    Starting from this moment, every time we change something in *hotel.col* we will execute *gen --auto* command.
+    Starting from this moment, every time we change something in *hotel.col* we will execute *django-gen --auto* command.

 Admin panel